-The companies said many are getting on board with the “ladders last” mentality.
+The company agreed many customers are getting on board with the ladders last mentality.
 “Replacing ladders and scaffolding on jobsites with push-around lifts can result in fewer accidents, additional productivity, and reduced fatigue,” they said in a statement.

 “Some contractors are under regulations that require them to use push-around lifts onsite,” Hatcher said.
-“But now we believe they are finding that push around lifts are a better solution for what they are doing than what they have used in the past.
-They are not just using them because they are forced to; they are choosing the machines as a better solution.”
+“But now, we believe they're finding that push-around lifts are a better solution for what they're doing than what they've used in the past.
+They're not just using them because they're forced to; they're choosing the machines as a better solution.”

-Hy-Brid Lifts push-around lifts have a small footprint and numerous features.
-The PA-1030 enables users to manually maneuver the unit into place and hydraulically raise and lower to the desired work height.
-The equipment features a 10-foot platform height and a 16-foot working height.
-The platform is 41 inches long by 20.5 inches wide, and the total stowed height is only 69 inches.
+Hy-Brid Lifts push-around aerial work platforms offer a compact footprint and numerous features.
+The PA-1030 enables users to manually maneuver the unit into place and hydraulically raise and lower the platform to the desired work height.
+The equipment features a 10 ft platform height and a 16 ft working height.
+The platform measures 41 in long by 20.5 in wide, and the total stowed height is only 69 in.